A1vinSmith/OSCP-PWK/README.md

 # OSCP
 ### Notes and cheetsheets are in Wiki pages.
-Repo is mostly filled with writeups and binaries.
-Most of the writeups are for TryHackMe
+Repo is mostly filled with TryHackMe writeups and binaries.

 # Kali Config
 ohmyzsh + powerlevel10K + tmux